midlantica/LovelyBunchOfCoconuts/content/grifts/abolish-prisons.md

 ---
 title: 'Abolish Prisons'
-claim: 'Abolish Prisons'
+grift: 'Abolish Prisons'
-translation: 'A society with no brakes.'
+decode: 'A society with no brakes.'
 ---